black-v0id/black-v0id/security-portfolio/cybersecurity-incident-NIST-CSF.md

 Respond: mmm.
 I see.
 Again more of a response to the new system put in place and not necessarily what did happen.
 I different lense that I wasn't seeing at the time of writing this up.
 Changes have been made to reflect this.

-Revocer: THier example just restates the same things mentioned in respond, not sure I like the repitition but also I was grasping for words to add to this section and kept landing at "get the system running via discussed methods?".
+Recover: Thier example just restates the same things mentioned in respond, not sure I like the repitition but also I was grasping for words to add to this section and kept landing at "get the system running via discussed methods?".
 I can recognize why the repition is important in this case.